Yes, we are in the midst of a plague of guest hosts ravaging the airwaves.

 You need never be discombobulated by a guest host ever again.

-And if you sign up today for Rush 247, which is exactly what it says, you get Rush when you want him, any time, any hour of the day, any day of the week, any day of the year.
+And if you sign up today for Rush 24-7, which is exactly what it says, you get Rush when you want him, anytime, any hour of the day, any day of the week, any day of the year.

-All you have to do, go to Rush 247, subscribe today, you'll get an extra four weeks just for free.
+You'll get an extra four weeks just for free.

 No one has said that any of these emails are false.

-Uh all they're saying is that the Democrats don't want you to know what they really think.
+All they're saying is that the Democrats don't want you to know what they really think.

 And we don't even know, in fact, whether Putin is the guy behind that.

-But but Obama is getting tough on this.
+But Obama is getting tough on this.

-It was a joke, uh including the reset button, which meant something else in Russia, and they couldn't even get that right.
+It was a joke, including the reset button, which meant something else in Russian.

-But basically Putin has rolled Obama every which way.
+But basically, Putin has rolled Obama every which way.

-And Obama is now doing this sort of strutting little bantam rooster thing in the last few weeks of the administration, uh where he's uh saying, Bring it on, Vlad, come on, and you wanna go you want to have nuclear war over this thing?
+And Obama is now doing this sort of strutting little bantam rooster thing in the last few weeks of the administration where he's saying, Bring it on, Vlad.

-So he's expelling 35 Russian diplomats.
+He's expelling 35 Russian diplomats.

-Uh Putin doesn't really need an embassy, he's inside the DNC.
+Putin doesn't really need an embassy.

 What does he care?

-He doesn't need a consular facilities.
+He doesn't need consular facilities.

 He's got guys inside the DNC.